Nine Years at Microsoft

 Remote and RTO

 I’m good.
-Portuguese law recognises my home as my place of employment, and although I do miss the social niceties of talking to people and having a proper lunch nearly every day, the notion that I would be more productive by wasting hours commuting to and from an office to sit in video calls surrounded by (debatably) nicer furniture is ludicrous.
+Portuguese law recognizes my home as my place of employment, and although I do miss the social niceties of talking to people and having a proper lunch nearly every day, the notion that I would be more productive by wasting hours commuting to and from an office to sit in video calls surrounded by arguably nicer furniture is ludicrous.

-I see the technology industry at large utterly failing to grasp this, and I think that short of an extinction-level event across vast swathes of incompetent upper and middle management, things are going to get worse.
+I see the technology industry at large utterly failing to grasp this, and I think that short of an extinction-level event across vast swathes of incompetent upper and middle management (and the sort of HR policies that emphasize creating “company cultures” with mascots and itemized “principles”), things are going to get worse.

-The reason for that is plain: management can be taught in schools, but leadership has to be earned, and there aren’t that many top-level industry executives who lead by serving their organisation rather than their own interests (Apple, when I dealt with them a few years back, was refreshingly full of non-ego-driven people, and I assume they haven’t changed).
+The reason for that is plain: management can be taught in schools, but leadership has to be earned, and there aren’t that many top-level industry executives who lead by serving their organization rather than their own interests (the exception for me is probably still Apple, which when I dealt with them a few years back was refreshingly full of non-ego-driven people, and I assume they haven’t changed).

 Right now, though, going permanently back into an office is not something I see happening (legally or otherwise), and although I might welcome a hybrid arrangement, my main motivation would be for the sake of leaving the house–preferably walking to work and improving my health.